Test in a live environment

 IronPDF is a versatile C# library that allows you to create, edit, and manipulate PDF documents effortlessly.
 In this section, we'll introduce IronPDF and demonstrate how to use it in conjunction with GraphQL to generate dynamic PDF reports.

-IronPDF excels with its HTML to PDF function, preserving all layouts and styles.
+IronPDF excels with its HTML to PDF functionality, preserving all layouts and styles.
 It allows for PDF creation from web content, perfect for reports, invoices, and documentation.
 HTML files, URLs, and HTML strings can be seamlessly converted to PDFs.

 using IronPdf;